duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-C#.md

 )
 ```

-*This is a short extract of the fluentOptions-API; the full documentation can be
+*This is a short extract of the fluentOptionals-API; the full documentation can be
 found on* [github](https://github.com/duffleit/fluentOptionals)*.*

 As already mentioned, the concept of Optionals provides **two significant
 benefits**:

 * **explicitly** tell the caller of a function that his request
 probably can’t be fulfilled
 * **handle the decision**, on how to manage this